 5. Do you recognize ethical issues you might face going forward?

 Not everything about practicing veterinary medicine is straightforward.
 Conflicts of interest can lead to some tricky ethical decisions.
 You may have a client who wishes to euthanize a pet that you consider to be healthy.
-Or maybe you realize you accidentally mixed up vaccinations for two of your patients during a particularly crazy day.
+Or maybe you realize you accidentally gave the wrong vaccinations to a patients during a particularly crazy day.

 Veterinary programs may not expect you to understand how to handle such difficult situations, but they do want to know that you recognize veterinarians sometimes face moral dilemmas.
 “We ask them if they recognize any ethical issues that may come across their desk as a veterinarian,” Bates says.